cpbotha/lttbc/README.md

 The code has been translated from the work of Sveinn Steinarsson (https://github.com/sveinn-steinarsson/flot-downsample/).

+## The Offsets Fork

+You are now looking at the "Offsets Fork" (by cpbotha) of the original lttbc (by dgoeries).

+This package, which is backwards compatible with the original lttbc, offers the new primary entrypoint `lttbc_offsets.downsample(x, y, threshold) -> sampled_x, sampled_y, sampled_offsets` which returns the third offsets array.

 ## Demo and 'Known Issues'

 The examples show the efficiency of the downsampling algorithm with a data set